From “Turn Unwanted Household Items Into Mathworks”-Margo’s Math and More

 Materials : clothes hanger with 2 clips; 12-18”ruler,paint stick stirrer,or cardboard dowel from paper towels,wrapping paper,shelf paper,etc.; brad fastener, s-hook, or a large picture wall hook that will allow the clothes hanger to tilt freely; cardboard box about the size of a small shoebox, about 2-3” deep; sturdy paper such as oaktag or thin cardboard(less than 1 sheet);colored paper such as construction paper; tape (I like packing tape because it sticks really good), 3x5 index cards or cardstock, scissors, exacto knife or utility knife.

 1.The box and hanger support.
 If your box is more than 3” deep, trim the sides.
 Turn the box upside down.
-Cover the box with blue paper; you can cut out some waves and attach them to the front, as I did.
+Cover the box with blue paper or paint it blue; you can cut out some waves and attach them to the front, as I did.

 Depending on what “pole” you choose to support the hangar from (ruler, paintstick, or cardboard dowel), make a slit or other opening (to fit the “pole”) in the middle of the box’s surface.
 For the sake of simplicity, we will use the example of the “ruler” as the support.
 Insert the ruler into the slit.
 If the ruler tends to shift toward the front or back, brace it with heavy paper triangular “buttresses”.
 I used a blue file folder, cut out 2 one by eight inch strips, folded them into 2 triangles, and attached one at the bottom front of the ruler and the surface of the box, and the other was attached to the bottom back of the ruler and the surface of the box. (see photo) I attached these triangles with clear mailing tape.